zhibailin/MasteringEnglish/15-Read_What_You_Love_Until_You_Love_To_Read.md

 So, the most important thing is just __to learn how to educate yourself and the way to educate yourself is to develop a love for reading__

 So, the tweet that [[is left out]], the one that I was [[hinting at]] is, “read what you love until you love to read.”
 It’s that simple.

+Everybody I know who reads a lot loves to read, and they love to read because they read books that they loved.
+__It’s a little bit of a [[catch-22]]__, but you basically want to [[start off]] just reading wherever you are and then keep building up from there until reading becomes a habit.